ajt60gaibb/freeLYAP/README.md

 freeLYAP
 ====================
-A MATLAB implementation of matrix equation solvers.
+A MATLAB implementation of various matrix equation solvers written by Nick Hale, Alex Townsend, and Heather Wilber.

 matrixEquationSolver()
 ====================